Table of Contents

 Violation of these rules may subject the student to disciplinary action and/or referral to appropriate law enforcement agencies.
 The College shall have the discretion to refer complaints of misconduct not covered by the Rules and Regulations below to any other appropriate office for handling under any applicable College policy or code.

 Animals - Under certain restrictions, animals may be allowed on property but they are not allowed in any building at Oakland Community College.
-For exceptions visit the Public Safety website.
+For exceptions visit the ACCESS (Disability Services) - Service Animals webpage.
 No dangerous animals are allowed whatsoever.

 Assault and Battery- No student shall threaten or commit a physical or verbal attack on faculty, staff, or another student.